Background pattern

 • if you are pregnant, think you may be pregnant, or are breastfeeding,

-• if you have a severe immunological disorder, for example, acquired immunodeficiency syndrome (AIDS),
+• if you have a serious problem that affects your immune system, for example, acquired immune deficiency syndrome (AIDS),

-• if you have severe bone marrow problems or if you have a low number of white blood cells, red blood cells, or platelets in your blood, or a reduced number of platelets,
+• if you have serious bone marrow problems or have a low number of white blood cells or red blood cells in your blood or a reduced number of platelets,

 • if you have severe kidney problems that require dialysis,